 Federal Itemized Deduction Limitations

-For federal purposes, the amount of medical expenses allowed as a deduction on the federal Form 1040, Schedule A, is required to be reduced by 7.5% of adjusted gross income.
+For federal purposes, the amount of medical expenses allowed as a deduction on the federal Form 1040, Schedule A, is required to be reduced by 10% of adjusted gross income for taxpayers under the age of 65.
+If a taxpayer or spouse is age 65 or older, the required reduction is 7.5% of adjusted gross income.
 The following worksheet shows how the limitation of the 7.5% of adjusted gross income required for federal purposes affects the amount of health insurance costs deductible for Idaho purposes.

 If you aren't itemizing deductions for Idaho, skip lines 1-6 and enter zeros on lines 8, 12, and 13.